-The Primary Health Level STGs and EML are aimed for use by doctors and nurse prescribers providing care at primary healthcare facilities; whilst the Adult Hospital Level STGs and EML are aimed for use by doctors providing care at district and regional level hospitals to provide access to pharmaceuticals to manage common conditions at the respective levels of care.
+The Primary Healthcare (PHC) Level STGs and EML are aimed for use by doctors and nurse prescribers providing care at primary healthcare facilities; whilst the Adult Hospital Level (AHL) STGs and EML are aimed for use by doctors providing care at district and regional level hospitals to provide access to pharmaceuticals to manage common conditions at the respective levels of care.

-Kindly circulate the request for comment to relevant healthcare professionals at your institutions.
+Kindly note that the medicine management for PHC section 17.1.2 Chronic asthma and AHL section:16.2 Asthma, Chronic persistent are currently under review and will be finalised in the next review cycle.
+An opportunity to comment on these sections will be afforded when the relevant evidence reviews are completed and the STGs have been updated.
+Please circulate the request for comment to relevant healthcare professionals at your institutions.
 Constructive comment regarding the identification of major errors, particularly involving diagnosis and treatment, will be appreciated.
 Please include a short motivation to substantiate any comment made.